Sweng-Group-4/sweng-group-4/README.md

 # sweng-group-4
 Shutterstock - AI Powered Multilingual Image Search

+## Project Overview:
+You can access our 41k Mulitilingual Image Search at [Link](http://3.8.29.221/) Alternatively you can pull the repo, and follow the steps below under 'How to run' to locally run the program, this will only be the animals folder ~5k images.

+##Notes,
+The website will not fully function correctly if you are on the Trinity network, this is due to Trinity blocking ports.

+The 41k Dataset which is in use (only in the EC2 public website above) is available to download at [2017 test images (41k)](https://cocodataset.org/#download), but bear in mind it is over 60GBs.

 ## How to run:

 Firstly, clone the repository to your device.